bitnami/containers/containers/php-fpm/README.md

     driver: bridge
 ```

-### Step 2: Create a virtual host
+### Step 2: Create a server block

-Let's create an nginx virtual host to reverse proxy to our PHP-FPM container.
+Let's create an nginx server block to reverse proxy to our PHP-FPM container.

 ```nginx
 server {